DavideSalonico/Safe-and-Rescue_FormalAnalysis/README.md

 ## File structure
 The repository is structured as follows:
-- **[Report](https://github.com/DavideSalonico/FormalMethodForRealTimeAndConcurrentSystems_Exam_AT_Polimi/main/Report.pdf)**: Report of the work containing design choices and system analysis
+- **[Report]([https://github.com/DavideSalonico/FormalMethodForRealTimeAndConcurrentSystems_Exam_AT_Polimi/main/Report.pdf](https://github.com/DavideSalonico/FormalMethodForRealTimeAndConcurrentSystems_Exam_AT_Polimi/blob/main/Report.pdf))**: Report of the work containing design choices and system analysis
 - **phase1**: XML files with the scenarios mentioned in the report for the version of the model suitable for Extensive Model Checking
 - **phase2**: XML files with the scenarios mentioned in the report for the version of the model suitable for Statistical Model Checking
 - **Random Movements**: XML files with the scenarios mentioned in the report implementing random policies (hence properties practically not verifiable)
 - **grid_generator**: Python utility script to quickly generate new layouts
 - **prob_histo**: Python script used to generate histograms showed in the report
--
+- **Scenarios' Representations**: graphical representation of each scenario
 ## A note about grid_generator.py
 To run the script it's necessary to have installed all the depencencies (numpy, matplotlib).
 To generate a new layout it's sufficient to properly change parameters at the end and run the script.
 Note that little adjustments could be necessary to effectively use it in the model.